VidarHUN/dns-task/README.md

    EOF
    ```

-   This will mount the the `/mnt/data/config` folder to the cluster.
+   This will mount the `/mnt/data/config` folder to the cluster.

    You should see one after that: